microsoft/microcode/docs/language.md

 ## When section

-## Events

-The left-hand side of a rule, the `When` section, starts with an event tile from the following dialog, which appears when you select the leftmost empty tile of a rule:
+The left-hand side of a rule, the `When` section, starts with an **event** tile from the following dialog, which appears when you select the leftmost empty tile of a rule:

 ![event tiles in when section](./images/whenDialog.jpg){:class="screenshot"}